Shikaga/PitchBlackAnalysis/index.md

 His stalking of Fry seems to have been simply out of curiosity.
 He did not kill Zeke, which he was accused of.
 The film definitely tries to give you the sense of his danger in the first act, but upon a objective analysis, he never does.

-In fact it is Johns who posses a far more salient threat to the survivors.
-Johns is selfish, with a morphine addiction to boot.
-He was more than willing to kill Jack to save his own life, and he is fixing to betray Riddick from the moment that he frees him.
+We are informed by Johns that Riddick killed the pilot of his prison transport ship to escape.
+But we have no reason to believe that this is true.
+Johns, an already unreliable character, would have every reason in the world to lie about this to Fry.

+Sure, Riddick admits to killing some people, but we have all seen *ConAir*, sometimes killing is justified, but the price must still be served.

 But while Riddick may not be the villain of the piece, that is not to say that he is a saint.
 He tries to help the other passengers, but only to a degree.
 When one of the Imam’s boys gets cornered by one of the alien creatures, Riddick does not try to save him.
 He tells the boy to stay still, but when the boy runs, Riddick does nothing to intervene, clearly sensing the futility of trying to save boy.

 This is not the behaviour of a normal protagonist.
-We need them to put their life on the line to protect the weak, it is part of their hero's burden.
+We need them to put their life on the line to protect the weak, we accept it as part of their hero's burden.

 Yet despite the fact that Riddick often displaying cowardice and weakness, he still ends up being incredibly likeable.

+???
+Tie these two paras together

 It is because he performs acts that are unconscionable for a protagonist, that the audience finds him so interesting.
 He is able to make those choices that a hero cannot.